razgarabedi/Forumify/docs/features/seo.md

 # SEO Implementation Guide

-This comprehensive guide covers the SEO (Search Engine Optimization) implementation in ForumLite, including setup, configuration, and best practices.
+This comprehensive guide covers the SEO (Search Engine Optimization) implementation in Rexerium Forum, including setup, configuration, and best practices.

 ## 📋 Table of Contents